Here you’ll find essential information regarding the Tour’ Essex.

 On the Day Registration

-There may be limited spots for the people who have not registered advance online.
+On the Day Registrations are by appointment only, please contact us to confirm there are places and to have your name added to the list.
 People wishing to register on the day must fill a registration form and pay for their entry in cash.
+A form can be downloaded Here.

 Cycling Equipment Requirements